hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.

+One could argue that clients could accomplish these goals by simply using a different resolver.
+However, this specifications allows decoupling of resolvers and filtering such that a default resolver configured in an operating system or application can still use a system-level configured filtering mechanism that is independent of resolution.
+A selection of the best resolver to support resolution services can become independent from the best source of malicious or other filtering.

 ## Requirements notation

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",